Racial color blindness: In education

 A multisite case study of Atlantic State University, a primarily white institution, and Mid-Atlantic State University, a historically black college, explored color-blind ideologies among the institutions' white faculty members at the undergraduate and graduate level.
 In interviews with white faculty members at both institutions, researchers found these faculties often engaged with students from a color-blind perspective.
 Avoiding racial terms while implying their equivalent allowed white faculty to label minority students "as academically inferior, less prepared, and less interested in pursuing research and graduate studies while potentially ignoring structural causes" of inequity.
-The study concludes that color-blind ideology held by school faculty can reduce a student of color's perception of their academic abilities and potential to achieve success in STEM disciplines and in graduate school.
+The study concluded that color-blind ideology held by school faculty can reduce a student of color's perception of their academic abilities and potential to achieve success in STEM disciplines and in graduate school.

 A case study of a suburban, mixed-race high school examined the trend toward color-blind ideology in schools among white faculty.
 It argued white schoolteachers' color-blind ideology often masks their fears of being accused of racism and prevents a deeper examination of race.

 Case studies of three large school districts, (Boston, Massachusetts; Wake County, North Carolina; and Jefferson County, Louisville) found that the districts' race-neutral, or color-blind, policies to combat school segregation may disadvantage minorities and "reframe privilege as common sense" while ignoring structural inequalities.